-There are three additional levels in the appeals process after Level 2 (for a total of five leappeal).
-If reviewers say no to your Level 2 appeal, you decide whether to accept their or go on to Level 3 appeal.
-Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
+appeal).
+If re or go on to L ree additional levels in the appeals process after Level 2 (for a total of five levels of viewers say no to your Level 2 appeal, you decide whether to accept their decision evel 3 appeal. □ Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.
 Section 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon Section 8.1 This section is only about three services: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services